 The Group estimated the litigation compensation based on judgments handed down by the court, out-of-court settlements of similar cases as well as advices from the Group's legal counsel.
 The Group is in the process of appealing certain judgments for which the losses had been accrued.
-Although the results of unsettled litigation and claims cannot be predicted with certainty, the Group does not expect that the outcome of the 24 lawsuits will result in the amounts accrued materially different from the range of reasonably possible losses.
+Although the results of unsettled litigation and claims cannot be predicted with certainty, the Group does not expect that the outcome of the 65 lawsuits will result in the amounts accrued materially different from the range of reasonably possible losses.
+In the opinion of management, there was not at least a reasonable possibility the Company may have incurred a material loss, or a material loss in excess of a recorded accrual, with respect to loss contingencies for asserted legal and other claims.
+However, the outcome of litigation is inherently uncertain.
+Therefore, although management considers the likelihood of such an outcome to be remote, if one or more of these legal matters were resolved against the Company in a reporting period for amounts in excess of management's expectations, the Company's consolidated financial statements for that reporting period could be materially adversely affected.

 In May 2014, the Group entered into a content protection agreement with the Motion Picture Association of America, Inc., or MPAA, and six major U.S. entertainment content providers, which are the members of MPAA.
-In January 2015, a number of MPAA member studios filed copyright infringement lawsuits against the Group with an aggregate amount of claimed damages of RMB 8.40 million (USD 1.37 million), and the cases are awaiting trial as of April 20, 2015.
+In January 2015, a number of MPAA member studios filed copyright infringement lawsuits against the Group with an aggregate amount of claimed damages of RMB 8.40 million (USD 1.37 million), and the cases are awaiting trial as of April 21, 2016.
 As the litigations remain in their preliminary stages, the Group is unable to express any opinion on the likelihood of an unfavorable outcome or any estimate of the amount or range of any potential loss.
-Further, subsequent to December 31, 2014, there were additional claims mainly with an aggregate amount of claimed damages of approximately RMB 2.17 million (USD 0.35 million) related to alleged copyright infringement made in the ordinary course of business against the Group.
-The Group has assessed that none of these claims that occurred between January 1, 2015 to April 20, 2015 will result in the amount accrued materially different from the range of reasonably possible losses in the consolidated financial statements of the Group.
+Subsequent to December 31, 2015, there were additional claims mainly related to alleged copyright infringement made in the ordinary course of business against the Group.
+The Group has assessed that none of these claims that occurred between January 1, 2016 and April 21, 2016 will result in the amount accrued materially different from the range of reasonably possible losses in the consolidated financial statements of the Group.

-26. Certain risks and concentration
+27. Certain risks and concentration